 3 Simula is a language that allowed concepts such as objects, classes and inheritance to be expressed in code and as its name suggests was created for running simulations.
 However it was considered too slow for systems programming and so something that combined speed of C with object oriented concepts was highly desirable.

 C++11 onwards is a distinctly different beast from earlier iterations and strives to add functionality that if used correctly can eliminate a lot of issues that will be discussed later on:

 - move semantics (i.e. moving data ownership of data from one variable to another)

 - perfect forwarding

 However it is worth noting that since many of these things are late additions to C++.
 Things like move semantics must be explicitly used and have implications that are not an issue for Rust where they have been part of the language since early on.

 The relationship between C and C++

-While C++ grew out of C and has developed alongside it, it is not true to say C++ is a superset of C. Rather it is mostly a superset.
-There are differences such as keywords and headers that C recognizes that C++ does not.
+While C++ grew out of C and has developed alongside it, C++ is not a superset of C. It is mostly a superset but C can use C++ keywords as variable / function names that would cause a compiler error with C++.